Where are Gaia's small black holes?

 In solid blue, we show a histogram fit to \gaia{}'s NS and BH masses, using the 21 NSs reported in \citet{2024OJAp....7E..58E} and \gaia{} BH1 and BH2.
 Motivated by the structure in the GW mass distribution, we choose three bins for this figure: 1--$2\,M_\odot$, 2--$8\,M_\odot$ and 8--$16\,M_\odot$, so that the first bin contains all of the NSs, the second bin contains any ``mass gap" objects (of which there are none for the version shown in blue) and the third bin contains BH1 and BH2.
 (The measurement uncertainties in the \gaia{} compact object masses are sufficiently small that we neglect ambiguity in bin assignment.) \todo{While the second ``mass gap" bin is twice as large (in log-space) as the ``NS" and ``BH" bins, this bin contains at most one \gaia{} system, so there is not enough information to probe smaller-scale structure.
-The ``NS" bin contains enough events to probe the \gaia{} NS mass distribution in finer resolution, but this is beyond the scope of this work~\citep[see][]{Schiebelbein}.} Assuming a Poisson likelihood for the observed number of systems $N_i$ in each bin $i$ given expected number $R_i$, and placing an independent Jeffreys prior on each $R_i$ (i.e., $p(R_i) \propto 1/\sqrt{R_i}$), the posterior probability distribution is:
+The ``NS" bin contains enough events to probe the \gaia{} NS mass distribution in finer resolution, but this is beyond the scope of this work~\citep[see][]{Schiebelbein}.} Assuming a Poisson likelihood for the observed number of systems $N_i$ in each bin $i$ given expected number $R_i$, and placing an independent Jeffreys prior\footnote{A Jeffreys prior is a convenient choice because it is non-informative prior that is invariant under reparameterizations (e.g. if we were to infer $\log R_i$ rather than $R_i$).} on each $R_i$ (i.e., $p(R_i) \propto 1/\sqrt{R_i}$), the posterior probability distribution is: